dwavesystems/qbsolv/README.txt

 DESCRIPTION
-	qbsolv executes a quadratic unconstrained binary optimization (QUOB) problem represented in a file, providing bit-vector result(s) that minimizes (or optionally, maximizes) the value of the objective function represented by the QUBO.
+	qbsolv executes a quadratic unconstrained binary optimization (QUBO) problem represented in a file, providing bit-vector result(s) that minimizes (or optionally, maximizes) the value of the objective function represented by the QUBO.
 The problem is represented in the QUBO(5) file format and notably is not limited